 Part of the Charlton Lido and Lifestyle Club, this South London pool is an impressive, Olympic-sized outdoor swimming option.
-Located behind the fitness centre in a tree-lined block in Hornfair Park, this lido is ideal for serious swimmers who don’t want the distraction of park crowds or gentle paddlers.
-50-metres-long and with 4 lanes, the pool is heated year-round, meaning dedicated swimmers can get their strokes in no matter the weather.
-Visitors can pop into the next door cafe to recover post-swim, or for those who want to push themselves even further, there’s the new outdoor cycle studio facing the pool for a spin class in the fresh air.
+Located behind the fitness centre in a tree-lined block in Hornfair Park, it’s ideal for serious swimmers who don’t want the distraction of park crowds or gentle paddlers.
+50-metres-long and with four lanes, the pool is heated year-round, meaning dedicated swimmers can get their strokes in no matter the weather.
+Visitors can pop into the next door cafe to recover post-swim, or for those who want to push themselves even further, there’s the outdoor cycle studio facing the pool for a spin class in the fresh air.

 Hornfair Park, Shooters Hill Road, London, SE18 4LX

 Formerly known as Uxbridge Lido, this Middlesex outdoor pool is historic.
 The 1930s Art Deco-style pool is Grade II-listed, with elegant tiling surrounding the pool and a geometric symmetry that was a signature of the decade.
 The lido measures an athlete-appropriate 50-metre length — in fact, it was used as a training pool for the 2012 London Olympics — making it more than suitable for ambitious swimmers.
 For family groups, there’s a heated shallow pool for children to play in — be warned, the rest of the pool is not heated, so swimmers are guaranteed an invigorating dip.